GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/project2426/results/M2_Sept25/early_uw.md

 !!! abstract ""
     [Back to M2 results summary](summary.md)

 Project call for the porting of the [UW Shallow Convection scheme (UW)](../../../GEOS/components/moist/UW.md).
-The work was concluded in May with validation on performance backends and early pre-optimization benchmarks.
+The work was concluded in August with validation on performance backends and early pre-optimization benchmarks.

 ## Validation